- Suspect eggs might be linked to your seborrheic dermatitis? You’re not alone.

-After carefully observing my diet and taking notes of how things affect my skin, I have been able to draw a slight correlation between seborrheic dermatitis and eggs.
+After carefully observing my diet and noting how foods affect my skin, I began to suspect a connection between seborrheic dermatitis and eggs.
+It turns out, I wasn’t the only one exploring this potential link.

-Here are the main theoretical reasons why I believe there could be a link between seborrheic dermatitis and eggs:
+Here are the main reasons why I believe there might be a link between seborrheic dermatitis and eggs:

-According to Wikipedia and Mayo Clinic eggs actually are a common food allergen.
-The actual part of the egg that causes the allergy varies from person to person.
-For some it is the egg white, while for others it could be the egg yolk.
-This is due to the variety of different proteins found in each.
+According to sources like Wikipedia and Mayo Clinic, eggs are indeed a common food allergen.
+Interestingly, the allergenic part of the egg varies.
+For some, it’s the egg white, while for others, it’s the yolk, due to different proteins in each.

 http://www.hc-sc.gc.ca/fn-an/pubs/securit/2012-allergen_egg-oeuf/index-eng.php